 Tell us what you will be speaking about and how and this topic is important for Show audiences.

+This is your first time presenting at our Theater.
 What are you looking forward to most from speaking at the Innovation Theater?

 What do you see as consumers’ biggest concerns regarding housewares products?